azoff/stormkeg-android/STORMKEG.md

 Great.
 Now our app's configuration can support the concepts necessary to connect to the Stormpath API, and we can can inject our proxy in between the app and it's backend.

-## Using The Setup to Provide Credentials
+## Extending The Setup to Provide Credentials
 Even though the app can now support Stormpath credentials, the credentials still need to come from somewhere; that's where the `SetupActivity` comes in.
 The Kegbot App runs an interactive setup activity the first time the app is launched on a tablet.
 This activity runs through a series of steps, eventually filling out the app's configuration.